bookofproofs/bookofproofs.github.io/_sources/history/19th-century/riemann.md

 **Bernhard Riemann**'s ideas concerning geometry of space had a profound effect on the development of modern theoretical physics.
 He clarified the notion of integral by defining what we now call the Riemann integral.

 ### Mathematical Profile (Excerpt):
-* Friedrich Riemann married Charlotte Ebell when he was in his middle age.
-* Bernhard was the second of their six children, two boys and four girls.
-* Friedrich Riemann acted as teacher to his children and he taught Bernhard until he was ten years old.
 * At this time a teacher from a local school named Schulz assisted in Bernhard's education.
 * In 1840 Bernhard entered directly into the third class at the Lyceum in Hannover.
-* While at the Lyceum he lived with his grandmother but, in 1842, his grandmother died and Bernhard moved to the Johanneum Gymnasium in Lüneburg.
 * Bernhard seems to have been a good, but not outstanding, pupil who worked hard at the classical subjects such as Hebrew and theology.
 * He showed a particular interest in mathematics and the director of the Gymnasium allowed Bernhard to study mathematics texts from his own library.
 * On one occasion he lent Bernhard Legendre's book on the theory of numbers and Bernhard read the 900 page book in six days.
 * In the spring of 1846 Riemann enrolled at the University of Göttingen.
-* Riemann was always very close to his family and he would never have changed courses without his father's permission.
 * This was granted, however, and Riemann then took courses in mathematics from Moritz Stern and Gauss.
 * It may be thought that Riemann was in just the right place to study mathematics at Göttingen, but at this time the University of Göttingen was a rather poor place for mathematics.
 * Gauss did lecture to Riemann but he was only giving elementary courses and there is no evidence that at this time he recognised Riemann's genius.